OJEE BTech (Lateral Entry) Preparation 2026: Tips, Strategy & Guide

 By Saumya Jain, Assistant Manager- Content

-OJEE preparation 2026 should include a strategy that has long-term and short-term plans that you can alter as per your progress with the OJEE syllabus.
-OJEE exam preparation should begin with understanding the official OJEE exam pattern and syllabus, and identifying the key topics and their weightage in the OJEE question paper.
-Students should create a realistic time-bound study plan which covers the complete syllabus with a focus on strengthening the fundamental concepts of the Odisha JEE exam syllabus.
+OJEE preparation 2026 should include a strategy that has long term and shortv term plans that can be altered as per progress with OJEE syllabus.
+OJEE exam preparation should begin with understanding official OJEE exam pattern and syllabus, and identifying the important topics and their weightage in the OJEE question paper.
+Students should create a realistic time bound study plan which covers the complete syllabus with a focus on strengthening the fundamental concepts of the Odisha JEE exam syllabus.
 They should also practice consistently and make short notes for formulas and key concepts for quick revision and analyse their performance after each OJEE mock test they take.

-Odisha Joint Entrance Exam (OJEE) is a state-level exam conducted by the National Testing Agency (NTA) for admission to various undergraduate and postgraduate courses in many private and government institutions in the state of Odisha.
 OJEE 2026 is expected to be conducted in the first and second week of May 2026.
-Candidates who are planning to appear for the OJEE 2026 exam should take a look at these OJEE preparation tips that will help them in their preparations for the MBA question paper.
+Candidates who are planning to appear for the OJEE exam should take a look at these OJEE preparation tips that will help them in their preparations for the MBA question paper.

 Also Read: OJEE exam dates 2026